JHAvrick/mxflow/readme.md

 ### Node Template

  First define a node template.
 This is just the "scaffolding" used for each node.
-Multiple templates canbe used at once.
+Multiple templates can be used at once.
 The node's content is provided in a `render` method which is provided in the config.

 ```html
 <div data-mxflow-node-template>